riotkit-org/wordpress-hardened/README.md

 - [ ] Helm Chart
 - [ ] Support for Network Policy templates
 - [ ] Support WAF (Web Application Firewall) with [Wordpress-dedicated rules](https://github.com/Rev3rseSecurity/wordpress-modsecurity-ruleset)
+- [ ] Real liveness and readiness checks

 Changing basic auth password or disabling it at all
 ---------------------------------------------------